 Here’s what you need to know about employment-related taxes and contributions in the UAE:

-- End-of-Service Gratuity: Instead of pension contributions for expats, employers must budget for a lump-sum gratuity payment upon termination, calculated based on years of service and basic pay.
+• End-of-Service Gratuity: In place of pension contributions for expatriates, employers accrue a lump-sum gratuity payable upon termination, calculated on the employee’s last basic salary and length of service.

 Although the UAE tax regime is relatively straightforward, compliance with local employment finance laws is non-negotiable, especially for social security and gratuity requirements.
 Many companies choose to work with an Employer of Record to handle these details and avoid missteps.